Type 2 Diabetes Diet

 - Limit your intake of fruit juice or smoothies to 150 ml per day, as these drinks have their fibre and carbohydrates already broken down.
-This means they can cause your blood sugars to rise more quickly.
+This means they can cause your blood sugar (glucose) to rise more quickly.
 They are also very easy to drink so you can end up having too much, which means extra calories, carbohydrate and sugar!

 One portion is:

-- one piece of medium-sized fruit (banana, apple, orange etc)
+- One piece of medium-sized fruit (banana, apple, orange, etc).

-- two pieces of small fruit (satsumas, plums, kiwi fruit etc)
+- Two pieces of small fruit (satsumas, plums, kiwi fruit, etc).

-- one handful of grapes
+- One handful of grapes.